BollinsureLife Insurance

 Business Life Insurance in California

-California businesses commonly use life insurance for buy-sell agreements (key person insurance), executive compensation, and business succession planning.
-These applications have specific tax and legal considerations we help navigate.
+California businesses commonly use life insurance for buy-sell agreements, key person coverage, and business succession planning.
+These have specific tax and legal considerations.

 🌐